akueden/kws2100-Eksamen-2025/README.md

 The map integrates real-time data from Entur, providing an overview of current public transport routes.
 This makes it possible to plan the most efficient and accessible evacuation route.
 Additionally, the map shows the number of students per school and the capacity of each shelter, helping to distribute evacuees more effectively and make safer decisions during a crisis.

-Users can also save a point, a polygon, or a circle within the map application.
+Users can also draw a point, a polygon, or a circle within the map application.

 Work Process – Pair Programming